 Law Enforcement Officers Killed and Assaulted

-The 2010 edition of the annual report Law Enforcement Officers Killed and Assaulted will be available October 2011.
+The 2013 edition of the annual report Law Enforcement Officers Killed and Assaulted is tentatively scheduled for release in the fall of 2014.

-When the data become available, data users will be able to access the information in Hypertext Markup Language (i.e., HTML) files, Adobe Acrobat files, or Microsoft Excel spreadsheets.
-In addition, a press release, which will be issued concurrently with the release of Law Enforcement Officers Killed and Assaulted, 2010, will be available.
+When the data become available, data users will be able to access the information by viewing it on the Internet and by downloading Adobe Acrobat files and Microsoft Excel spreadsheets.
+A press release will be issued concurrently with the release of Law Enforcement Officers Killed and Assaulted, 2013.

-Law Enforcement Officers Killed and Assaulted, 2010, will be available in electronic format only.
-It is the second in a trilogy of annual reports from the FBI’s Uniform Crime Reporting (UCR) Program.
+Law Enforcement Officers Killed and Assaulted, 2013, is the second electronic publication in a series of annual reports from the FBI’s Uniform Crime Reporting (UCR) Program.
 To view prior editions of this publication or others in the series, go to the UCR Program’s home page.